jerdog/droidconde18/PITCHME.md

 @ulend

 ---
+### Spontaneous community

+---?image=assets/image/spontaneous_community.jpg&size=auto 90%

+---
 ## Need for Communities Growing

----
-## How do you get people involved?

----?image=assets/image/generational.png&size=auto 90%@opacity=60
+---?image=assets/image/generational.png&size=auto 90%&opacity=60
 ### Lifecycle of Communities
 @ul
 - Inception @note[In the **INCEPTION** phase, you'll be inviting members to join, starting discussions and get participation in them, and build the relationships needed to make the community viable.]